SejalData/SOC-SIEM-Incident-Report/README.md

-# SOC Alert Investigation Project (Online SIEM)
+SOC Alert Investigation Project (Online SIEM)

-## Platform Used
+Platform Used

-LetsDefend (Online SOC Simulation Platform)
+LetsDefend – Online SOC Simulation Platform

-## Objective
+Objective

-To investigate a security alert generated in a SIEM environment and determine whether it is a True Positive or False Positive.
+The goal of this project was to investigate a security alert in a SIEM environment and determine whether it was a True Positive or False Positive.

-## Alert Details
+Alert Information

-- Alert Name: CVE-2024-49138 Exploitation Detected
+Alert Name: CVE-2024-49138 Exploitation Detected

-- Severity: Medium
+Severity: Medium

-- Detection Source: Windows Host Logs
+Log Source: Windows Host Logs

-## Investigation Steps
+Investigation Process

-1. Reviewed alert summary and severity level.
+Checked the alert summary and understood why it was generated.

-2. Checked affected host and user details.
+Reviewed the affected system and user details.

-3. Analyzed process execution logs.
+Analyzed the process execution logs.

-4. Observed suspicious file path:
+Found a suspicious file path:

 C:\temp\service_installer\svchost.exe

-5. Verified parent process (powershell.exe).
-6. Checked threat intelligence indicators.
+Checked the parent process and saw it was executed by PowerShell.

+Compared the behavior with normal Windows processes.

-## Analysis
+Analysis

-- The file name mimics legitimate Windows process (svchost.exe).
+The file name svchost.exe looks like a legitimate Windows process.
-- Executed from temporary directory (unusual behavior).
-- Parent process PowerShell indicates possible malicious execution.

-## Verdict

-True Positive – Malicious activity detected.
+However, it was running from the temp folder, which is not normal.

+The parent process was PowerShell, which is commonly used in attacks.

+Attackers often copy names of real system files to hide malware.

+This behavior indicates suspicious activity.

+Final Decision

+After analyzing all logs and behavior, I concluded that this alert is a True Positive because it shows signs of malicious execution.

-## Recommended Actions
+Recommended Actions

-- Isolate affected machine.
+Isolate the affected system

-- Remove malicious file.
+Remove the suspicious file

-- Reset user credentials.
+Reset user credentials

-- Monitor for further suspicious activity.
+Monitor the system for further suspicious activity

-## Skills Demonstrated
+Skills Practiced

+SIEM Alert Investigation

-- SIEM Log Analysis
+Log Analysis

-- Threat Investigation
-- Incident Reporting
-- Windows Process Analysis
+Windows Process Analysis

-- SOC Workflow Understanding
+Threat Identification

+Incident Reporting

-## Learning Outcome
+Learning Outcome

-Gained hands-on experience in analyzing alerts in a simulated SOC environment and identifying malicious behavior using log data.
+In this project, I gained hands-on experience investigating a SOC alert.
+I learned how attackers disguise malware using legitimate process names.
+This helped improve my analytical and investigation skills